7 Persuasion Examples to Increase Your Ecommerce Sales

 “The more you like something, the more influenced you are.”

 Beauty belongs here as well.
 Physical attraction is relevant from an evolutionary point of view since it affects every decision we make.
-So much, that thanks to the HALO-effect, if one is beautiful, other positive attributes are added without any real proof.
+So much so that thanks to the HALO effect, if one is beautiful, other positive attributes are added without any real proof.

-For example, baby faced people are considered much nicer than non-baby faced ones.
-Even though the look of the face has not much to do with kindness.
+For example, baby-faced people are considered much nicer than non-baby-faced ones, even though the look of the face does not have much to do with kindness,

 Although most purchases are now made online, the principle is still valid.